The Trust Project Resources

 https://news.airbnb.com/resources-for-allyship-and-fighting-anti-asian-discrimination/

-International Women’s Media Founataion Training:
+International Women’s Media Foundation Training:

 https://www.iwmf.org/programs/hefat-training/